NIVANorge/Mobius/Applications/SimplyP/README.md

 * Download/clone the GitHub Mobius repository onto your computer (see instructions [here](https://github.com/NIVANorge/Mobius#download-the-repository)), and familiarize yourself with the basics of the Mobius model building system and the contents of the repository (introductory documentation is [here](https://github.com/NIVANorge/Mobius#mobius)).

-* Follow the instructions [here](https://github.com/NIVANorge/Mobius#the-incaview-graphical-user-interface) to:
+* Follow the instructions [here](https://github.com/NIVANorge/Mobius#the-mobiview-graphical-user-interface) to:
-  - Get an INCAView executable
+  - Get an MobiView executable
-  - Get/compile an INCAView-compatible simplyP executable: After [installing a compiler](https://github.com/NIVANorge/Mobius#first-download-a-compiler) and the [extras necessary](https://github.com/NIVANorge/Mobius#creating-incaview-compatible-exes) to compile INCA-View compatible .exes, from the command line `cd` into the Applications/SimplyP folder and run `simplyp_incaview.bat`.
-SimplyP_INCAView.exe should be created.
-Alternatively, [contact us](magnus.norling@niva.no) and we can supply a pre-compiled executable.
+  - Get/compile a simplyP dll: After [installing a compiler](https://github.com/NIVANorge/Mobius#first-download-a-compiler), from the command line `cd` into the Applications/SimplyP folder and run `compile_dll.bat`. simplyp.dll should be created.
+Alternatively, [contact us](magnus.norling@niva.no) and we can supply a pre-compiled dll.
-  - Create a parameter database for either the Morsa or Tarland catchment by using the .exe you just created to convert parameters in the .dat file to a .db file.
-E.g. from the command line, type
-         `SimplyP_INCAView convert_parameters Tarland/TarlandParameters.dat Tarland/TarlandParameters.db`
-    For this example, the new TarlandParameters.db file should appear within the Applications/SimplyP/Tarland folder.
-Note: if we supplied you with a pre-compiled SimplyP executable, we'll have to provide you with this .db as well.
-  - Open INCAView.exe, read in the parameter database and input data and run the model, then explore the results.
+  - Open MobiView.exe, read in the dll, the input file and the parameter file and run the model, then explore the results.
 Try changing parameter values and re-running the model to see what happens.
 If you want to know more about what the results variables are or how they are calculated, you can look directly into the SimplyP.h file ([here](https://github.com/NIVANorge/Mobius/blob/master/Modules/SimplyP.h)).

 **Notes:**
- * INCAView will soon be replaced with a new improved GUI, which doesn't require parameter databases to be created
- * We are working on a build and distribution system which will make this all **much easier**!
+ * We are working on a build and distribution system which will make it possible to download MobiView and the various model dlls from a server.
 More coming soon!
  * Some people have issues installing software (e.g. the MingW compiler) on their system due to admin rights and/or over-zealous antivirus software.
 We recommend you beg your IT department to give you full admin rights at least temporarily, and disable your antivirus software during install if you're having troubles.
 This should all be sorted once we get a build system finished.

  2. **[Auto-calibration and uncertainty estimation with the Python wrapper](https://nbviewer.jupyter.org/github/NIVANorge/Mobius/blob/master/PythonWrapper/SimplyP/simplyp_calibration.ipynb)**.
 An example illustrating how to auto-calibrate SimplyP and explore parametric uncertainty using MCMC.